Giulia Elettra Gorietti

-Giulia Elettra Gorietti (born 29 September 1988) is an Italian actress from Rome.
+Giulia Elettra Gorietti (Rome, 29 September 1988) is an Italian actress.

 Life and career

-Gorietti was born in Rome from an Italian father and a German-Portuguese mother: at the age of 12 she joined the Italian Rhythmic gymnastics team, but she had to quit because of an accident.
+Gorietti was born in Rome, Italy, from an Italian father and a German-Portuguese mother: at the age of 12 she joined the Italian Rhythmic gymnastics team, but she had to quit because of an accident.

 She made her acting debut in 2003, with Caterina in the Big City, directed by Paolo Virzì, alongside Margherita Buy and Sergio Castellitto.